Hoffmann-Lab/muvac/README.md

 ### Start, redo or resume

-List all possible break points and keywords to control Rippchen.
+List all possible break points and keywords to control Muvac.

 ```bash
 source <path/of/installation/latest/muvac/activate.sh>